Mercedes-Benz GLE: Facelift

 By 2007, design work on updates to the W164 were finalized and patented domestically in Germany on 23 November 2007.
 The 2009 Mercedes-Benz M-Class got a minor facelift as it debuted at the 2008 New York International Auto Show in March 2008.

 This facelift includes new front headlights, redesigned front and rear bumpers, new exterior mirrors, new rim choices, a larger front grille, restyled interior, and a new ML 420 CDI engine choice.
 The ML 280 CDI became the ML 300 CDI, the 320 CDI became the 350 CDI, and the 420 CDI became the 450 CDI.

 Models using Bluetec Diesel engine with urea injection were introduced in 2008 for the 2009 model year.

 At the 2009 New York International Auto Show, Mercedes-Benz showed their ML 450 Hybrid SUV, which was announced on 8 April 2009.
 The ML 450 Hybrid consumes almost 50% less fuel than the ML 550 does, even though it produces over 90% of the power generated by the V8 model.
 Total power generated will be 335 hp and 381 lbft of torque, while getting 24 mpgus on the highway and 21 mpgus in the city, according to United States Environmental Protection Agency (EPA) estimates.
 The engine itself runs on the Atkinson cycle and by itself makes 275 hp.
 The ML 450 was developed under the Global Hybrid Cooperation, and will only be available in the United States under lease.

-In 2011, Mercedes-Benz came out with their flagship SUV model, the Mercedes-Benz M BlueTec Grand Edition.
+In 2011, Mercedes-Benz came out with the M-Class BlueTec Grand Edition.
 The vehicle had cosmetic changes, including specially-manufactured 22-inch 10 spoke wheels, black leather with white stitching, and smokers package with Grand Edition modeling.
 The exterior consisted of new wheels, tinted headlights and tail lights, xenon-package (LED tail lights and daytime running lights, Xenon headlights), black grille, AMG, and side-view mirrors.
-The Grand Edition was offered in Midnight Blue, Black, and Ivory White, differentiating the basic model by colour already.
-The interior had changes, including deletion of the heated steering wheel and the replacement with an AMG steering wheel.
+The Grand Edition was offered in Midnight Blue, Black, and Ivory White, differentiating the basic model by color already.
+The interior featured an AMG steering wheel in place of the standard heated steering wheel.